Understanding DWI Criminal Offenses and DUI Punishments

 Same story as above, but you’re 21 and your BAC is just barely over the legal limit, .081.
 This qualifies as a DWI and not surprisingly, the penalties for DWI for individuals 21 and over are more severe.
 First offense DWI is a Class B misdemeanor while a second offense is a Class A. The penalties for each are:

 - 90 to 365 day driver’s license suspension,

 - Possible three to 180 days of jail time

 - 180 to two year driver’s license suspension,

 - 30 days to one year jail time

-In Texas, the types of felonies includes capital felony, first, second, and third degree felonies, and state jail felony.
+In Texas, these types of felonies include capital felony, first, second, and third degree felonies, and state jail felony.
 Each type applies to different scenarios and comes with its own set of penalties.

 Conviction of intoxication assault can result in:

 - Two to 10 years jail time, and/or

 - A fine up to $10,000